 Educating is the other side of the Educated story.
 LaRee’s desire is to go on educating, teaching about natural remedies and other things she deems important for her family and community.
 To me, both books together provide an opportunity for us to look at both sides of a story.
 In today’s world, where we are quick to jump to rash conclusions based on what we see on social media or in the news, we’d do well to remember that factual reports are open to interpretation.
 Consider the source.
 Be informed.
 Educate yourself.

 Special thanks to Sue Larson who read both books, my review, and offered editorial insight and medical information I needed to know to better understand Educating.

 ***This article was originally published in October 2020 and updated February 2022 for SEO purposes.

 Enjoyed This Article?
 Join My Book Club.

-I share clean books that won’t surprise you with a lot of foul language or inappropriate scenes.
+I share clean books that won’t surprise you with a lot of foul language or inappropriate scenes (think PG13 or less).
 Books that lead to engaging discussions are frequently highlighted and recommended in the group.
 Come and join several hundred of us.
 Actively participate or silently observe.
 Either way, you’ll find some great books to read.
 Click here to see.

 Save This for Later